J-1 Visa Client Specialist Jobs

 Does the J-1 two-year home residency requirement apply to Client Specialist roles?

 It depends on your funding source and nationality.
 If your exchange is funded by the U.S. government, your home country government, or involves graduate medical training, the two-year home residency requirement applies automatically.
-Most private-sector Client Specialist Trainee placements funded by the host employer are not subject to this requirement, but your designated sponsor must confirm your status in writing before you accept an offer, since the requirement affects any future H-1B or immigrant visa application.
+Most private-sector Client Specialist Trainee placements funded by the host employer are not subject to this requirement, but your designated sponsor must confirm your status in writing before you accept an offer, since the requirement affects any future H-1B visa or immigrant visa application.